enemrocky/dictionary_api/README.md

-# Dictionary Appm with React + Vite
+# Dictionary App with React + Vite

 This template provides a minimal setup to the dictionary, using the free dictionary api